-- 1. Besides the Cx interface the S-CSCF supports only one standardised protocol for service control, which delegates service execution to an "Application Server". - 2.
-The depicted functional architecture does not propose a specific physical implementation. - 3.
-Scope of the SIP Application Server: the SIP Application Server may host and execute services.
-It is intended to allow the SIP Application Server to influence and impact the SIP session on behalf of the services and it uses the ISC interface to communicate with the S-CSCF. - 4.
-The S-CSCF shall decide whether an Application Server is required to receive information related to an incoming SIP session request to ensure appropriate service handling..
+- Serving-CSCF to an AS in Home Network. - Serving-CSCF to an AS in External Network (e.g., Third Party or Visited) - The SIP Application Server may host and execute services.
+The SIP Application Server can influence and impact the SIP session on behalf of the services and it uses the ISC interface to communicate with the S-CSCF. - The S-CSCF shall decide whether an Application Server is required to receive information related to an incoming SIP session request to ensure appropriate service handling..
 The decision at the S-CSCF is based on (filter) information received from the HSS.
 This filter information is stored and conveyed on a per application server basis for each user.
+The name(s)/address(es) information of the application server(s) are received from the HSS.

+The S-CSCF does not handle service interaction issues.

-The name(s)/address(es) information of the application server(s) are received from the HSS. - 5.
-The purpose of the IM SSF is to host the CAMEL network features (i.e. trigger detection points, CAMEL Service Switching Finite State Machine, etc) and to interface to CAP. - 6.
-The IM SSF and the CAP interface support legacy services only. - 7.
-Once the IM SSF, OSA SCS or SIP Application Server has been informed of a SIP session request by the S-CSCF, the IM SSF, OSA SCS or SIP Application Server shall ensure that the S-CSCF is made aware of any resulting activity by sending messages to the S-CSCF. - 8.
-From the perspective of the S-CSCF, The "SIP Application server", "OSA service capability server" and "IM-SSF" shall exhibit the same interface behaviour. - 9.
-The application server may contain "service capability interaction manager" (SCIM) functionality and other application servers.
-The SCIM functionality is an application which performs the role of interaction management.
-The internal components are represented by the "dotted boxes" inside the SIP application server.
-The internal structure of the application server is outside the standards.
-The Sh interface shall have sufficient functionality to enable this scenario. - 10.
-When the name/address of more than one "application server" is transferred from the HSS, the S-CSCF shall contact the "application servers" in the order supplied by the HSS.
+- Once the IM SSF, OSA SCS or SIP Application Server has been informed of a SIP session request by the S-CSCF, the IM SSF, OSA SCS or SIP Application Server shall ensure that the S-CSCF is made aware of any resulting activity by sending messages to the S-CSCF. - From the perspective of the S-CSCF, The "SIP Application server", "OSA service capability server" and "IM-SSF" shall exhibit the same interface behaviour. - When the name/address of more than one "application server" is transferred from the HSS, the S-CSCF shall contact the "application servers" in the order supplied by the HSS.
 The response from the first "application server" shall be used as the input to the second "application server".
-Note that these multiple "application servers" may be any combination of the SIP Application server, OSA service capability server, or IM-SSF types. - 11.
-The S-CSCF does not handle service interaction issues.. - 12.
-The S-CSCF does not provide authentication and security functionality for secure direct third party access to the IM subsystem.
-The OSA framework provides a standardized way for third party secure access to the IM subsystem.

-12a.
-If a S-CSCF receives a SIP request on the ISC interface that was originated by an Application Server destined to a user served by that S-CSCF, then the S-CSCF shall treat the request as a terminating request to that user and provide the terminating request functionality as described in items 4 and 10 above.
+Note that these multiple "application servers" may be any combination of the SIP Application server, OSA service capability server, or IM-SSF types. - The S-CSCF does not provide authentication and security functionality for secure direct third party access to the IM subsystem.
+The OSA framework provides a standardized way for third party secure access to the IM subsystem. - If a S-CSCF receives a SIP request on the ISC interface that was originated by an Application Server destined to a user served by that S-CSCF, then the S-CSCF shall treat the request as a terminating request to that user and provide the terminating request functionality as described above.
 Both registered and unregistered terminating requests shall be supported.